mickiedd/carnd_t1p3/writeup_template.md

 <img src='./not_clip.jpg' /> <img src='./clip.jpg' />

-After the collection process, I had X number of data points.
+After the collection process, I had 12272 number of train data points and 768 number of validation data points.
 I then preprocessed this data by scale pixels between -0.5 and 0.5.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.